maxludden/supergene-v2/books/book10/md/chapter-3402.md

 But they were unable to be friends with Han Sen, and they treated a big god like the biggest evil person in the history of the Qin Kingdom.
 They felt very bad.
 It was as if they could not breathe.

 “God, what have we done?
 Han Sen, you are an Annihilation-class God Spirit.
 Is it really so fun to become a commoner and walk amongst us?
-You f*cking did this deliberately.”
+You fucking did this deliberately.”

 Many nobles of the Qin Kingdom were sad.
 They envied Qin Bai.
 Although Qin Bai was not exactly king material, if Han Sen was not going to die and supported Qin Bai, he would be the king.